HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 “‘Burning Aesthetics’ and Ecological Feeling: Photography after the 1910 Big Burn,” in *Sensory Aesthetics of the More-Than-Human in Crisis*, ed.
 Tatiana Konrad (University of Exeter Press, forthcoming November 2026).

 “Black Gold: Petroleumscapes in Southern California Pictorialism and Beyond,” in *Ecologies of Photography in the American West*, eds.
-Monica Bravo and Carolin Görgen (Leuven University Press, forthcoming September 2026).
+Monica Bravo and Carolin Görgen (Leuven University Press, 2026).

 “Toward a 'History of Uses': Photographic Dissemination in the Early Twentieth-century American West,” in *Factuality and Utilization of Early Photography*, eds.
 Tatjana Bartsch et al. (Berlin and Leipzig: German Archeological Institute & Harrassowitz Verlag, 2022).